ucopacme/start-here/one_day_workshops/boto3_python_sdk.rst

 boto is the Amazon Web Services (AWS) SDK for Python, which allows Python developers to write software that makes use of Amazon services like S3 and EC2.
-Boto provides an easy to use, i object-oriented API as well as low-level direct service access.  ::
+Boto provides an easy to use, object-oriented API as well as low-level direct service access.  ::

   # boto3 related packages should have been installed